Summary

 Notable Quotes

-"The growth board meetings are aimed at being very honest about the health of your product."
+"Growth boards are really aimed around being very honest about the health of your product, not just painting a rosy status update."

-"Growth boards demonstrate you can have agile development at enterprise scale without devolving into chaos."
+"Growth boards demonstrate you can have agile development at enterprise scale without rigid processes or devolving into chaos."

 More Videos